 Trust: FinTechs must build a reputation and earn the trust of this sector if they want its preference over traditional banking.

-Security: along with trust, this is one of the most important factors, which is why FinTech must continue to set the standard in the implementation of high levels of security and help educate users on how to eliminate unnecessary risks.
+Security: along with trust, this is one of the most important factors for which FinTech must continue to set the standard in the implementation of high levels of security and help educate users on how to eliminate unnecessary risks.

-Likewise, they must have a differentiated offer within the financial sector that makes them attractive for alliances with banking entities or stand out within the FinTech ecosystem.
+Likewise, they must have a differentiated offer within the financial sector that makes them attractive for alliances with banks or stand out within the FinTech ecosystem.

-Financial institutions are aware of the potential that FinTech can bring to their business models, helping them innovate, transform themselves digitally , thus meeting the demands of the clients that make up the current market.
+Financial institutions are aware of the potential that FinTech can bring to their business models, helping them to innovate, transform themselves digitally , thus meeting the demands of the clients that make up the current market.

-This conglomerate of shares makes us question whether there will continue to bank as we know them until now or the digital office will increasingly displace physical ones.
+This conglomerate of shares makes us question whether there will continue to be banks as we know them until now or the digital office will increasingly displace physical ones.

-In the case of Costa Rica, the FinTech sector is an emerging market in our country that grows every day as it makes use of technology as a mechanism to innovate in the financial sector.
+In the case of Costa Rica, the FinTech sector is an emerging market that grows every day as it makes use of technology as a mechanism to innovate in the financial sector.

-One of the sectors where FinTech has stood out the most is the payment means to market, offering a variety of faster, more efficient, and more accessible financial products and services to a sector that until now had been excluded from traditional banking.
+One of the sectors where FinTech has stood out the most is the payment means market, offering a variety of faster, more efficient and more accessible financial products and services to a sector that until now had been excluded from traditional banking.

 The Inter-American Development Bank (IDB) together with Finnovista presented the study “ FinTech in Costa Rica: Towards an evolution of financial services 2019”.

-Antit is a FinTech mobile development company specialized in Minimum Viable Product (MVP) and Time-To-Market (TTM) products, which was founded in 2015 taking advantage of the highly qualified resource that our country offers to enter the Fintech world.
+Antit is a FinTech mobile development company specialized in Minimum Viable Product (MVP) and Time-To-Market (TTM) products.

-FinTech Apps have fostered consumer confidence, which has promoted further growth of these platforms.
+FinTech Apps have fostered confidence on the part of consumers , which has promoted further growth of these platforms.

 At Antit, the development of our products is focused from start to finish on the customer experience, we are constantly innovating to offer the most competitive tools in the current market.

-The Mobile Finance Report 2020, which crosses data from different parts of the world between January and June, showed that the pandemic accelerated the growth of FinTech applications during the current year compared to 2019.
+The Mobile Finance Report 2020, which crosses data from different parts of the world between January and June, showed that the pandemic accelerated the growth of FinTech applications during the course of the current year compared to 2019.

-Antit offers custom design and rapid development of advanced solutions according to the needs of each of ou
+Antit offers custom design and rapid development of advanced solutions according to the needs of each of our clients.